xenondevs/Docs/docs/nova/addon/blocks/making-a-tileentity.md

     === "ItemHolder example: tileEntity converting items"

-        ``ItemHolder``s need VirtualInventories.
+        ``ItemHolders`` need VirtualInventories.
 So in this case, we need an input and output inventory.
 Which we can get by calling ``getInventory``:

         ```kotlin